 More precisely, this can be done by looking at the high-energy tails in Wh production at hadron colliders.
 Indeed, the $pp \to Wh$ process is dominated by the light quark operators allowed by our flavor assumptions.
-We showed how a simple analysis at FCC-hh could provide competitive bounds when the final state is $\ell\nu\gamma\gamma$.
-A simple scaling based on comparison with previous analyses showed that the same process, but with the Higgs decaying to $b\bar{b}$, would yield relevant bounds at HL-LHC, even in comparison against projected bounds from Drell-Yann high-energy tails.
-In Fig. 4, we summarize our projected bounds for FCC-hh and other current or projected bounds.
+We showed how a simple analysis at FCC-hh could provide competitive bounds when the final state is $\ell\nu\gamma\gamma$ .
+A simple scaling, based on the comparison with previous analyses, showed that the same process, but with the Higgs decaying to $b\bar{b}$ , would yield relevant bounds at LHC Run 2, Run 3 and HL-LHC, even in comparison with current and projected bounds from Drell-Yan high-energy tails.
+In figure 4, we summarize our projected bounds for FCC-hh and other current or projected bounds.
 We only show the general flavor scenario since the flavor-universal case gives results very similar to the ones for the first-generation quarks.
 This plot shows the potential of Wh production as a probe of EW dipoles in the flavor scenario presented in this work.